JasperZhang121/ML-DL/README.md

    - In this section, you'll find notebooks related to NLP tasks.
    - Work with text data, perform sentiment analysis, text classification, and more.

+5. **Projects**
+   - Some projects from _kaggle_
+   - Applying different data preprocess techniques and ML/DL algorithms

+6. **Submissions**
+   - Predictions of test results
+   - Formed in CSV files mostly